-A Grave Problem Story and Photos by Clell G. Ballard This story is offered free in its entirety for the first part of July.
-Camas County has a problem with dying.
-You see, even though the county is READ MORE
+A Grave Problem Story and Photos by Clell G. Ballard Camas County has a problem with dying.
+You see, even though the county is as large as Rhode Island, and even though our thousand residents live in a READ MORE

 In the sparsely populated areas of rural Idaho, people go by a code of honor: “Don’t mess with things that don’t belong to you.”
 As strange as it may seem to city dwellers, something can be left in the same spot for a surprisingly long time without being touched by anyone.